Customizing NSSE

 • What one change would most improve the educational experience at this institution, and what one thing should not be changed?

-New in 2024!
 NSSE participating institutions may append one Custom Item Set to the core NSSE questionnaire.
 Submitted by the institution and subject to review by NSSE staff, the item set can include up to 10 questions.
 Institutions may use this option for various purposes, including accreditation, assessment of specific campus programs or initiatives, longitudinal tracking using an existing set of local questions, etc. Those administering their own questions can only append one Topical Module or, if applicable, a consortium item set.
 NSSE will deliver data from the custom items and institutions are responsible for their own analysis and reporting.
-An additional $400 fee is assessed for those choosing this option.
+An additional fee is assessed for those choosing this option.

 A consortium of five or more institutions may form around a common interest or mission and append a short set of customizable survey items (subject to NSSE review) or coordinate use of Topical Modules among consortium participants.
 Consortium participants benefit by receiving reports using the additional survey items and data, and an aggregate report is provided to the consortium coordinator.
-Institutional fees for enrollment in a consortium range between $100-$400 depending on the use and types of additional questions added.
+Institutional fees for enrollment in a consortium depend on the use and types of additional questions added.
 The summary report provided to consortium coordinators is provided for no additional fee.

 State systems often coordinate their institutions' NSSE participation.
 Systems that do so receive side-by-side institutional comparisons and a member institution data file (data sharing agreements required for each institution).
 There is no fee for these services unless a system appends additional questions as a system consortium.